BlueMap-Minecraft/BlueMapWiki/community/CaveRendering.md

 Please note that simply disabling free-flight won't be enough of an anti-cheat.
 You will need to mingle with the cave settings.
-Using a no-ore texture pack is also a great addition but as caves often contain ores, you will want to hide them as well.
+Using a no-ore texture pack is also a great addition because as caves often contain ores, you will want to hide them as well.